 If you choose to spend the night in Meissen, I recommend checking Booking.com for accommodation.
 I didn’t spend the night there myself, but I always use Booking.com to find hotels and homestays.
 Check out some options below:

-I would say that one full day is enough to visit the main places in Meissen, or even half a day if you are not planning to take the tours of the castle and the Cathedral.
+I’d say one full day is enough to visit the main places in Meissen, or even half a day if you are not planning to take the tours of the castle and the Cathedral.

 If you are visiting Meissen as part of your trip to Dresden, make sure to check my detailed article on this beautiful baroque city here.
 You can easily fit these two places in a weekend.
 Whatever you choose, I hope you’ll enjoy your Meissen day trip!